barebox/barebox/Documentation/devel/project-ideas.rst

 Expected outcome is snappier and less CPU-intensive barebox demo.
-TinyEMU is extended, so the RISC-V machine is more like real hardware and tutorial is extended to make use of the new pripherals.
+TinyEMU is extended, so the RISC-V machine is more like real hardware and tutorial is extended to make use of the new peripherals.

 This project does not require dedicated hardware.
 The development machine need only support a recent browser.